-Microsoft Dynamics CRM offers several advanced reporting options for online and on-premise solutions.
-Advanced reports are often necessary when business requirements demand complex calculations, returning multiple data-sets, grouping large sets of data based on rules, and retrieving data from non-CRM databases.
+Microsoft Dynamics 365 offers several advanced reporting options for online and on-premise solutions.
+Advanced reports are often necessary when business requirements demand complex calculations, returning multiple data sets, grouping large sets of data based on rules, and retrieving data from other databases.
 Before creating an advanced report, consider using Advanced Find, Dashboards and Charts, or the Report Wizard.

-This chapter covers advanced reporting options for CRM, including a high-level overview on each.
+This chapter covers advanced reporting options for Dynamics 365, including a high-level overview on each.
 Jump to the following sections for more information:

 The Data Source, within the context of CRM, will be a Microsoft SQL Server.
 By editing the connection, the database can be referenced.
 Entering the server details and credentials will give the report a connection to the server.

-Filtered Views exist for all entities in CRM.
-By connecting your report to these views, you take advantage of the efforts put into the security model within CRM.
-These views check the security privileges for the user running the report, and compare each record in the entity to those settings.
+Filtered Views exist for all entities in Dynamics 365.
+By connecting your report to these views, you take advantage of the efforts put into the security model within Dynamics 365.
+These views check the security privileges of the user running the report and compare each record in the entity to those settings.

-When an advanced report is necessary, there are several tool-sets which can be utilized to develop the report.
+When an advanced report is necessary, there are several toolsets which can be utilized to develop the report.
 The most common choices are variants of Visual Studio.
-Note: BIDS and SSDT are the same add-on to Visual Studio.
+Note: BIDS and SSDT are the same add-ons to Visual Studio.
 BIDS is for SQL 2008 and below.
 SSDT is for SQL 2012.

 With Report Builder, you can build the reports with minimal programming and development knowledge.
 The tool contains wizards to easily construct or modify reports.
 It’s also possible to open report files created by other people or tools and make minor changes without requiring the entire development suite.
 You can currently download the Report Builder here.